Hieromon/AutoConnect/mkdocs/achandling.md

 The above example handles in the handler for the values of a custom Web page.
 An [AutoConnect::on](api.md#on) function registers a handler for the AutoConnectAux page of the specified uri.
 The argument of the custom Web page handler is an AutoConnectAux of the page itself and the [PageArgument](https://github.com/Hieromon/PageBuilder#arguments-of-invoked-user-function) object.

 To retrieve the values entered in a custom Web page you need to access the AutoConnectElement of the page that caused the request to this page and to do this, you use the [AutoConnect::where](api.md#where) function.
-The `AutoConnect::where` function returns a pointer to the AutoConnectAux object of the custom Web page that caused the HTTP request.
+The `AutoConnect::where` function returns an uri string of the AutoConnectAux object of the custom Web page that caused the HTTP request.

 !!! note "The where() function is available for only AutoConnectAux."
     The `AutoConnect::where` function is available only for the AutoConnectAux object.
 It is invalid for HTTP requests from individual pages registered with the **on** handler of ESP8266WebServer/WebServer for ESP32.
 In other words, the `AutoConnect::where` function only returns the last AutoConnecAux page called.